dtreskunov/tiny-kaldi/README.md

 providing timely releases and minor additions to the upstream project.
 I intend to provide PRs for my changes, hoping that they would get merged so that this fork can be archived.

-You can see the list of changes in this fork using [GitHub compare view](https://github.com/alphacep/vosk-api/compare/master...dtreskunov:master).
+**Changes:** the list of changes in this fork can be seen using [GitHub compare view](https://github.com/alphacep/vosk-api/compare/master...dtreskunov:master).

+**Releases:** the latest release can be downloaded from the [Releases](https://github.com/dtreskunov/tiny-kaldi/releases) page.

-**Releases** While the upstream project uses three-number version strings, this fork appends a fourth number so as to indicate which *vosk-api* release it's based on and not clash with the upstream releases.
-You can download the latest release on the [Releases](https://github.com/dtreskunov/tiny-kaldi/releases) page.
+While the upstream project uses three-number version strings, this fork appends a fourth number so as to indicate which *vosk-api* release it's based on and not clash with the upstream releases.

 **Development Plans**
 - [x] Create automatic build pipeline